GooeyTuxedo/hangman-elixir/README.md

 ## Game Rules

+1. Select a difficulty level:
+   - Easy: 3-5 letter words
+   - Medium: 6-8 letter words
+   - Hard: 9+ letter words
-1. The game selects a random word
+2. The game selects a random word based on the chosen difficulty
-2. Players guess one letter at a time
+3. Players guess one letter at a time
-3. Correct guesses reveal the letter in the word
+4. Correct guesses reveal the letter in the word
-4. Incorrect guesses add to the hangman drawing
+5. Incorrect guesses add to the hangman drawing
-5. Players win by guessing all letters before the hangman is complete
+6. Players win by guessing all letters before the hangman is complete
-6. Players lose if the hangman drawing is completed (6 incorrect guesses)
+7. Players lose if the hangman drawing is completed (6 incorrect guesses)

 ## Installation